 Begin by configuring one or more Conjur servers.

-Navigate to Settings > Shared configuration.
+Go to Connections under the Configuration group of the navigation pane.
 Click the + sign to add a new Conjur Server.

 Enter a descriptive name for this server.

 Enter the full URL for the Conjur server from which secrets can be retrieved.
 Include protocol (http or https) and port number if applicable.